 Another source of confusion is the term Commonwealth Realm, which is used to indicate 14 former British Colonies that still consider the U.K.'s King Charles III their official monarch.
 All 14 Commonwealth Realms belong to the Commonwealth of Nations, but the other 40 members of the Commonwealth of Nations are not, in fact, Commonwealth Realms.
-It is also expected that some of the Commonwealth Realms will reassess their acknowledgement of the monarchy on the heels of the crown's transfer from the late Queen Elizabeth II to her son King Charles III.
+It is also expected that some of the Commonwealth Realms will reassess their acknowledgment of the monarchy on the heels of the crown's transfer from the late Queen Elizabeth II to her son King Charles III.

 |Antigua and Barbuda||Australia||Bahamas|